Get the facts: the 2023-2024 flu season

-- Yes, both vaccines are safe.
-You can get your flu shot and COVID-19 vaccine at the same time.
+- Yes, it is safe to get your flu shot and COVID-19 vaccine at the same time.

-- If you have concerns about taking the flu shot with other vaccines, talk to your provider.
+- If you have concerns about getting the flu shot with other vaccines, talk to your provider.
 It’s more important than ever to stay up to date on your vaccines.

 How do I get a flu shot?

-If you have an appointment, ask for your flu shot at your visit.
+If you have an upcoming appointment, ask for your flu shot at your visit.

-If you don’t have an upcoming appointment, schedule an appointment for your health needs and make sure you get your flu shot when you come in.
+If you don’t have an appointment, schedule an appointment for your health needs and make sure to get your flu shot when you come in.
 To schedule, use MyChart or call 844-IFH-APPT (844-434-2778).